zhikook/Fool-ListView-Framework/README.md

 ## Framework Priview

+### Welcome guys join us!!!create special UI for android!

-###This project aims to to provide more apis of gesture control than the listview widget for android.
+### This project aims to to provide more apis of gesture control than the listview widget for android.

 the framework is based on AbsListView class，in actual condition , It needs some new gestures,such as pull out /in (Pointers-Spread ,Pointers-pinch), not from top or bottom,but for special position. the framework can recognize these gesture,and provides interfaces such as onPull Out/in Listener、onSlide Left/Right Listener. besides scrolling, the widget can layout as spot-display.the usage introduce more details .